Bachelor of ArtsEconomics

 Recent graduates have obtained jobs at a variety of notable businesses including Morgan Stanley, PNC Bank, The Stevenson Company, Schneider Electric, General Electric and William Mercer.

-Bellarmine graduates in economics have been awarded teaching or research scholarships to pursue doctoral degrees (typically in economics or finance) at Florida State, George Mason University, Miami University, North Carolina State University, Indiana University, The University of South Carolina and Mississippi State University.
+Bellarmine graduates in Economics have been awarded teaching or research scholarships to pursue doctoral degrees (typically in Economics or Finance) at Florida State University, George Mason University, Miami University, North Carolina State University, Indiana University, The University of South Carolina and Mississippi State University.

 Some of our recent graduates have chosen to complete law degrees at Indiana University, Michigan State University, the University of Louisville, Northern Kentucky University and the University of Kentucky.